-In addition to allowing us to identify these four heuristics from the optimal strategies produced by the model, our approach allows us to generate predictions about when a rational agent should choose to employ each heuristic.
-In particular, the 50 different conditions reflecting different combinations of stakes, dispersion, and cost result in significant variation in which heuristic the model predicts should be employed.
-In the remainder of the paper we compare these predictions against human behavior, allowing us to examine whether people appropriately adapt which heuristic they use and how closely they approximate resource-rational performance.
+In addition to allowing us to identify these four strategies from the optimal click patterns produced by the model, our approach allows us to generate predictions about when a rational agent should choose to employ each strategy.
+In particular, the 50 different conditions reflecting different combinations of stakes, dispersion, and cost result in significant variation in which strategy the model predicts should be employed.
+In the remainder of the article, we compare these predictions against human behavior, allowing us to examine whether people appropriately adapt to which strategy they use and how closely they approximate resource-rational performance.

-Experiment 1: Evaluating the model predictions
+Experiment 1: Evaluating the Model Predictions